Fr0stbyteR/faust-ui/README.md

 1. Parameter change: If the message has a `type` key with a value of `param`, the corresponding UI component with a same parameter path will display the changed parameter.
 2. New UI: If tye message has a `type` key with a value of `ui`, the class will re-render the incoming new UI.

-when a message is received, the window that initiated this message will be considered as the `host`.
+When a message is received, the window that initiated this message will be considered as the `host`.
 Then if a UI component is changed by user, the component will call `FaustUI` class's `paramChangeByUI` function which posts a `param` message to the `host` window.

 User can also override the `paramChangeByUI` function or manually call `paramChangeByDSP` method to communicate differently with the UI or the DSP.